 There are 2 Dental Insurance Providers available – VHI Dental and De-Care Dental

 They provide immediate cover for dental visits in the dental practice – after 3 months, members are covered for a percentage of the dental costs.

 Med 2 Form – click here to download – also available from Tax office.

-You can download your Med 1 and Med 2 Forms above where it also explains which treatments qualify for tax relief.
+You can download your Med 2 Form above where it also explains which treatments qualify for tax relief.
 We complete Med 2 forms for all eligible treatment and give to parents when treatment is completed.